LuckyJimJD/ProfessionalResponsibility/_questions/GovernmentLawyerQuestions.md

 layout: exam

 course: Professional Responsibility
-title: "Review Questions: Government Lawyers & Prosecutors"
+title: 'Review Questions: Government Lawyers & Prosecutors'

 ---

 1. While Attorney worked for the EPA, she spent most of her time in the preparation, trial, and appeal of a case involving the illegal discharge of toxic chemicals in 1999 by Deftco.
 Deftco was found liable and paid a $1 million fine.
 Thereafter, Attorney left the EPA and joined the Smith Law Firm.
 While at the Smith Law Firm, B asks Attorney to represent him in an action against Deftco, in which B alleges property damage related to Deftco’s 1999 toxic discharge.